 The number of platforms that support competitive programming is increasing day by day.
 There are lots of great platforms that you can choose from to get started with.
 We would recommend starting with HackerRank and Atcoder (Beginner).
 It has the most beginner-friendly interface, IDE, and suitable problems to learn and develop fundamental problem-solving skills and master the languages.
 Other highly recommended platforms are:

-Problem Solving: Start with Basic ProblemsStarting your quest by solving simple problems such as finding a prime number, the number of factors of a number, the number of digits in a given number, searching a number in an array, basic problems using loops, functions, and string, etc. These types of problems can be found in HackerRank as recommended.
+Problem Solving: Start your quest by solving simple problems such as finding a prime number, the number of factors of a number, the number of digits in a given number, searching a number in an array, basic problems using loops, functions, and string, etc. These types of problems can be found in HackerRank as recommended.

 These problems might seem simple, but constantly practicing these problems at the beginning of your journey will improve your speed, thinking, and develop an essential skill of writing error-free code.